 They wanted a Slip-n-Slide so of course we bought one (grandma is such a pushover) and after a while they were BORED AGAIN!

 Summer is not all about how much money we have to spend.
-Reach out to your community for activities that are FREE and involve the family every week in some of them.
+First off enjoy the FREE Summer activities that your community offers like movies in the park, library activities and more.

 Let me make a list of what to do in the Summertime that does not involve a lot of money but just FUN!